19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 3/Holy Circle.md

 | Range    | Self, AOE                                             |
 | Domains  | [Life](../../../Spell%20Domains/Life.md)              |

-You create a 10 foot radius of holy aura around you.
+You create a 15 foot cube of holy aura centered on you.

 Creatures and any [Spells](../../../Spells.md) associated with the [Death](../../../Spell%20Domains/Death.md) [Domain](../../../Spell%20Domains/!Domain%20Index.md) cannot enter the circle.
 If you move within 10 feet of them, they are magically pushed back, so they always remain just outside of the circle.